tweag/cardano-conformance-testing-of-consensus/docs/design.md

 6. Once all of the peers have been connected to, the point schedule begins running.
 7. After the point schedule has finished, we observe the final state of the node.
-8. The server will exit with a return code (see [exit-codes](#exit-codes)) corresponding to whether or not the node ended in the correct state, producing either a shrink index for subsequent test run or a test file with a minimal counter example.
+8. The `runner` will exit with a return code (see [exit-codes](#exit-codes)) corresponding to whether or not the node ended in the correct state, producing either a shrink index for subsequent test run or a test file with a minimal counterexample.

 ```mermaid
 ---